How do I create a group assignment in Bongo?

 If you opt for team evaluation with a rubric, you can choose the same rubric you chose for grading the assignment, or choose a different rubric.

-NOTE: Comments made by peers about other peers are anonymous to their group members unless you share them with the students after the assignment.
+NOTE: Comments made by peers about other students are anonymous to their group members unless you share them with the students after the assignment.
 If you plan to share the comments, you should inform students prior to the team evaluation.

 Select Toolset from the Left-Hand Panel